schhtef/SINDy-PX4/README.md

 Run the provision_vm.sh script in SINDY-PX4/tools to install the necessary packages and dependencies.
 Running this should install everything you need for development, SIL, and HIL simulations.

 ## Building
 This project uses CMAKE as a build manager.
-You must generate the build files by navigating to `/build` then running `cmake ../src`
+You must generate the build files by creating a build directory `mkdir build`, navigating to `/build` then running `cmake ../`

 With the buildfiles generated, run `cmake --build .` while in `/build` to generate the executable.

+To enable/disable compiling a suite of test cases, change the `SIL_BUILD_TEST` option to `off` in the root directory `CMakeLists.txt`.

 ## SIL Run Instructions
 1. Download the [QGroundControl .appimage](http://qgroundcontrol.com/downloads/)